-No student should exceed absences of: Exceeding this limit may result in: Grades 5/6 Thirty (30) days in a school year A grade of incomplete (I) for the school year No promotion to the next grade.
-Grades 7/8 Twenty (20) days in a school year OR Ten (10) days in a semester course, meeting five (5) days per week An incomplete (I) for the course No progression to the next level course for which the incomplete was a pre-requisite.
-Summer school will be recommended o Upon successful completion of the coursework, promotion may be granted.
-Excessive absences that go well beyond the limits will result in the student repeating the grade level.
+No student should exceed absences of: Exceeding this limit may result in: Grades 5/6 Thirty (30) days in a school year A grade of incomplete (I) for the school yearRetention in current grade.
+Grades 7/8 Twenty (20) days in a school year An incomplete (I) for the course No progression to the next level course for which the incomplete was a prerequisite.
+Summer school will be recommended Upon successful completion of the coursework, promotion may be granted.
+Retention in current grade.